Matt Zbrog

 Graduates of the programs meet all requirements to sit for state licensure exams.
 Courses cover topics such as legal and investigative psychology; forensic assessment; substance abuse assessment and intervention; multicultural counseling; and crisis intervention.
 The program consists of 75 credits.

 The John Jay College of Criminal Justice in Manhattan has an on-campus master of arts in forensic mental health counseling program that prepares graduates for state licensure.
 In collaboration with the psychology department staff, students learn how to interview, counsel, and assess individuals in the legal system.
+The program requires clinical fieldwork and offers research opportunities for those students interested in pursuing doctoral education.

+Purdue Global University’s College of Social and Behavioral Sciences offers an online master of science in psychology with a concentration in forensic psychology.
 The forensic psychology concentration prepares graduates to apply evidence-based psychological theories and concepts to advocate for a diverse range of patients in legal systems.
 Multiple start dates are available throughout the year for students’ convenience.

 After earning their master’s degree, forensic counselors will need to start putting theory into practice by gaining early work experience.
 Since forensic counseling is tailored to each situation and since the consequences of error can be so high, it’s at this stage that new forensic counselors work in supervised conditions.
-Only once a certain number of supervised work hours have been completed can forensic counselors begin to pursue state licensure (see step four below), which will allow them to practice as fully-licensed professionals.
+Only once a certain number of supervised work hours have been completed can forensic counselors begin to pursue state licensure (see step four below), which will allow them to practice as fully licensed professionals.

 After gaining early work experience, forensic counselors must be licensed by the state they wish to practice in.
 Licenses will vary in requirements, terminology, and structure from state to state.
-However, common eligibility requirements include a master’s degree and 2,000 to 40,000 hours of supervised and unsupervised work experience (BLS 2022).
+However, common eligibility requirements include a master’s degree and 2,000 to 40,000 hours of supervised and unsupervised work experience (BLS 2024).

 All states require forensic counselors to pass examinations before becoming licensed.
 The National Board for Certified Counselors (NBCC) administers the licensure examinations used in all 50 states and maintains a directory of state licensure information for those who wish to clarify their status.